-- 4.4 This framework of vision, objectives and policies was underpinned by the results of two village-wide questionnaires and a range of other consultation opportunities.
-Full details of the community consultations can be found in the separate Consultation Statement. - 4.5 A wide range of documentary evidence on all the policy areas was used in drafting this Neighbourhood Plan.
+- 4.5 This framework of vision, objectives and policies was underpinned by the results of village-wide questionnaires and a range of other consultation opportunities, both during the original Plan production and as part of the SIR consultations.
+Full details of the community consultations can be found in the separate Consultation Statements for the original Neighbourhood Plan and the SIR - 4.6 A wide range of documentary evidence on all the policy areas was used in drafting this Neighbourhood Plan and the SIR.
 A full list of all the documentary evidence is included in Appendix 1.
-Copies of all the documentary evidence or relevant weblinks are all available via the Parish Council website www.witchfordpc.org/neighbourhood
+Copies of all the documentary evidence or relevant weblinks are all available via the Parish Council website https://witchfordparishcouncil.gov.uk/neighbourhood-plan/